MichalKarbownik/falcon-docs/docs/payments/api.md

 Mutation that may be required by the shop backend for a proper order placement (for example, Adyen Credit Card plugin requires an encrypted credit card information to be passed to the Payment Gateway)

-PaymentPluginModel defines an optional static `icon` property with an icon URL to be displayed on a list of available payment methods on the Checkout page, for example:
+`PaymentPluginModel` defines an optional static `icon` property with an icon URL to be displayed on a list of available payment methods on the checkout page, for example:

 ```js
 import React from 'react';